Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Structural Results, decompositions and standard forms

-We denote the monoidal category of reduced valid formulas by $\cF(S)$ and the corresponding Feynman category by $\FF_{form}(S)$. \end{dfprop}

 \begin{proof} This is just a rephrasing of structures.
-Being a non--Sigma Feynman category is checked readily $\V=S$ as a discrete category and the underlying category $\cF$ of $\FF$ has objects $S^\bt$. $\Indec$ is freely monoidally generated by the $(n,1)$ morphisms $\cF(\phi_1\kdk \phi_n;\phi)$.
+Being a non--Sigma Feynman category is checked readily.
+Here $\V=S$ as a discrete category and the underlying category $\cF$ of $\FF$ has objects $S^\bt$. $\Indec$ is freely monoidally generated by the $(n,1)$-morphisms $\cF(\phi_1\kdk \phi_n;\phi)$.
 The statement about generation follows from the definition.
-The proper degree function, is defined to be the natural degree $(n-m)$ for morphisms of type $(n,m)$. \end{proof}
+The statement about the degree function is straightforward. \end{proof}

-\begin{rmk}\mbox{} \begin{enumerate} \item The morphism can be read off from a valid formula as follows: Given a valid formula, the target of the corresponding morphism is the value of the formula and the source is obtained by replacing all occurrences of $\circ$ and $\ot$ by $\bt$.
-The morphism expressed in generators is the combination of $\g$'s an $\mu$'s that changes the respective occurrences of $\bt$ to $\circ$ and $\ot$ whose iteration is determined by the nesting. \item The FCs above as colored structures are obtained from their uncolored counterparts by a decoration and restriction, cf.\ \cite[\S2.5]{feynman} and more generally \cite[6.1.4]{decorated}.
-The decoration yields a Feynman category of populated formulas and the restriction restricts to the valid ones. \item The irreducible reduced formulas form non--Sigma $S$-colored operad $\cF$ freely generated by two generators.
-Composition is given by substitution: For example $(\phi_1\circ\phi_2)\bt \phi_3$ corresponds to $\mu_{\phi_1\circ\phi_2,\phi_3}\circ_1 \gamma_{\phi_1,\phi_2}$.
-This colored operad is again quadratic. \end{enumerate} \end{rmk}
+The morphism can be read off from a valid formula as follows: Given a valid formula, the target of the corresponding morphism is the value of the formula and the source is obtained by replacing all occurrences of $\circ$ and $\ot$ by $\bt$.
+The morphism expressed in generators is the combination of $\g$'s and $\mu$'s that changes the respective occurrences of $\bt$ to $\circ$ and $\ot$ whose iteration is determined by the nesting.
+The FCs above as colored structures are obtained from their uncolored counterparts by a decoration and restriction, cf.\ \cite[\S2.5]{feynman} and more generally \cite[6.1.4]{decorated}.
+The decoration yields a Feynman category of populated formulas with a restriction to the valid ones.
+The irreducible reduced formulas form non--Sigma $S$-colored operad $\cF$ freely generated by two generators.
+Composition is given by substitution: For example, $(\phi_1\circ\phi_2)\bt \phi_3$ corresponds to $\mu_{\phi_1\circ\phi_2,\phi_3}\circ_1 \gamma_{\phi_1,\phi_2}$.
+This colored operad is again quadratic.